 Remember to not put your hair in a ponytail or bun when it is wet.
-The hair is more sensitive when wet and it will damage it.
+The hair is more sensitive when wet, and putting it up can lead to damage.

 A moisturizing hair mask will revitalize your hair and make it strong and shiny.
 Use it about once a week after washing.
 You can also make one yourself with what you have in your kitchen.

 After washing your hair it might be a good idea to apply a leave in conditioner.
 This allows hair to let it soak up even more moisture.
 After styling your hair, rub some Moroccan oil or coconut oil in your hands and gently work through your hair.
 This can help apply some long lasting shine and moisture.
 If you just want a shiny finish, only apply it on the lower half of your hair.
 If you are looking for healthier hair growth, massaging oil into your scalp can help get your blood circulation going for further moisturizing scalp benefits.